ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 Specification list
 ~~~~~~~~~~~~~~~~~~

-The **Specifications** section presents a table with the domain's configured specifications.
+The **Specifications** tab presents a table with the domain's configured specifications.
 These represent the elements of your project's
 specifications that you want your organisations to conform to (see :ref:`introduction__glossary__specification`).

 .. figure:: ../screenshots/admin_domains_domain_specifications.PNG